Maryland Circuit Court Attorneys

 Types of Cases in Circuit Court

 Circuit Courts generally handle more serious criminal cases and major civil cases.
-These include juvenile and other family law cases such as divorce, custody, and child support.
 The Circuit Courts hear most cases appealed from the District Court, orphans’ courts, and some administrative agencies.
 Circuit Courts also hear domestic violence cases.

 In addition, any tort or contract cases for money damages involving disputed sums of more than $30,000 are the exclusive original jurisdiction of the Circuit Courts.
 The Circuit Courts share concurrent jurisdiction with the District Courts in cases where the amount in controversy is between $5,000 and $30,000.